SEO Best Practices for Video Translation

 Video schema is a markup standard that allow video metadata to be added in the body of the HTML.
 Schema markup is not visible to users, but is readily indexable by search engines.
 The standard schema markup uses the VideoObject to assist Google in understanding what the video content is about.
 It supports a number of properties, including the ability to add a transcript.
 Below is an example showing how a video transcript should be added to a video embed code.

 Multilingual Subtitles with Other Video Players and Platforms

-Although still emerging, HTML5 will make it much easier to add subtitles as metadata.
-HTML5 natively supports video without the need for third party plugins.
+HTML5 will makes it much easier to add subtitles as metadata.
+HTML5 natively supports video without the need for third-party plugins.
 A video can be added to a web page using the <video> element, which makes it almost as simple as adding an image.
 The <track> element can then be used to display subtitles in multiple languages or any other time-aligned metadata.
-One of the great advantages of adding subtitles or captions as metadata is that search engines will be able to readily index not only the text, but also the associated time codes.
+One of the great advantages of adding subtitles or captions as metadata is that search engines will be able to readily index not only the text but also the associated time codes.
 This will enable search engines to return search results pointing to a specific part of a video (i.e. deep link).
-The example below shows how these elements will work once they are adopted.

 This blog was originally published by Tole Khesin on April 2, 2013 and has since been updated.

 Why should you transcribe and add captions to your videos?
 It’s a simple question with so many answers.
 Discover the top 8 reasons why video transcription and captioning are beneficial for both your organization and your viewers – and not just those…

 YouTube Offers Crowdsourced Video Subtitling Tools

 Back in April 2015, we reported on YouTube’s plans to release community contributed closed captions, subtitles, and translations.
 At the time, the feature was in beta testing with a handful of channels.
 Now, YouTube has launched the service for all channels.
 YouTube’s…